cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 ~~~

 with overwhelming probability, where (r, M) = VOPRF_Blind(x).
 In other words,
-the inner H_2 invocation effectively derives a key, dk, from the input data lbl,
+the inner H_2 invocation effectively derives a key, dk, from the input data DST,
 x, N. The outer invocation derives the output y by evaluating H_2 over dk and
 auxiliary data aux.